How To Buy Video Games

 Here’s how to ensure you make a smart choice:

-*Check the box.
-Not only does each one include a letter on the front indicating the maturity level assigned by the Entertainment Software Rating Board (ESRB) — i.e., “EC” for early childhood, “E10+” for those 10 and over, and “T” for teen — but the cover’s flip side provides the basis for the grade.
-Meaning, if you’re unsure whether a video game rated “E” for everyone (or even “M” for mature, 17 or older) is right for your child, content descriptors like “fantasy violence” could be the clincher.
+Each video game case includes a letter on the front indicating the maturity level assigned by the Entertainment Software Rating Board (ESRB).
+For example, “EC” for early childhood, “E10+” for those 10 and over, and “T” for teen.
+The cover’s flip side provides the basis for the grade.
+So, if you’re unsure whether a video game rated “E” for everyone (or even “M” for mature, 17 or older) is right for your child, read the content descriptions like “fantasy violence” or “mild language”.

-*Understand the gaming lingo.
 You know that clueless feeling you get when your child drops gamer terms like “FPS” around the house?
-The website RespectTheRatings.com explains their meaning — in this case, “first person shooter,” signifying a game where the player sees the action through the eyes of its main character — and also offers such other handy tips as the availability of built-in parental controls on consoles and handheld devices.
+The website RespectTheRatings.com explains their meaning.
+In this case, FPS is “first person shooter,” signifying a game where the player sees the action through the eyes of its main character.
+This site also offers other handy tips like the availability of built-in parental controls on consoles and handheld devices.

-*Ask the experts.
-About 73 percent of all video games are rated “E” through “T,” and GameStop actually has “Game Advisors” in every store who can tell you which ones harness creativity
+About 73 percent of all video games are rated “E” through “T,”.
+GameStop has “Game Advisors” in every store who can tell you which ones harness creativity.
+You may also want to ask if the game allows online play.